Multi-faith and belief Chaplaincy

-The Chaplaincy service is for Edinburgh Napier students and colleagues from all faiths and from none, and provides a listening service designed to offer support and a sense of community.
+The Chaplaincy service is for Edinburgh Napier students and colleagues from all faiths and from none, and provides a service designed to offer support and foster community and social wellbeing.

 What we do

-Our team of Chaplains specialise in offering emotional, spiritual and practical support and guidance, regardless of whether you want to discuss an everyday issue or one of life’s bigger events.
+Our team of Chaplains are here to listen to you and specialise in offering emotional, spiritual and practical support and guidance, regardless of whether you want to discuss an everyday issue or one of life’s bigger events.
 Chaplains provide an independent sounding board, an opportunity to ask questions related to faith or of a non-religious nature and can support you in times of crisis or when you need practical support.

-We understand that in these unsettling times you may feel troubled and anxious – and our team of experienced Chaplains are here for you.
+We understand that in these unsettling times you may feel troubled and anxious – and our team of experienced Chaplains are here for you to listen and offer support.

 Chaplains can also be a link to other professional support services at the University and can help if you are having difficulty reaching out to them.

-The team is made up of a diverse group of Honorary Chaplains representing the Edinburgh Muslim community, Church of Scotland and United Reform Church, the Edinburgh Roman Catholic Chaplaincy, University Jewish Chaplaincy, and has contacts with representatives from the Baha’i, Buddhist, Hindu, Humanist, Orthodox, and Sikh communities.
+The team is made up of a diverse group of Honorary Chaplains representing the Edinburgh Muslim community, Church of Scotland and United Reform Church, the Scottish Episcopal Church, the Edinburgh Roman Catholic Chaplaincy, University Jewish Chaplaincy, and has contacts with representatives from the Baha’i, Buddhist, Hindu, Orthodox, Quaker and Sikh communities.
+A Humanist honorary chaplain is also a key part of our team.

-We also work in close partnership with Friends International – a Christian-based charity that works to build community amongst international students from all faith backgrounds.
+We also work in close partnership with Friends International – a Christian-based charity that works to build community amongst students, particularly those who join the University from overseas, from all faith backgrounds.

 Meet our Honorary Chaplains